-Because students sometimes make errors on their FAFSAs, the federal government has a process called "verification".
+Because students may make errors on their FAFSA's, the federal government has a process called "verification".
 The Seminary's Financial Aid Office will notify the students in writing if they are selected and advise of the required documentation.

 Master's Program Institutional Need-Based Aid

-All master's-degree seeking students applying for PTS grants are verified.
+All master-degree seeking students applying for PTS grants are verified.
 The PTS Financial Aid Application contains the information for the verification process.
 Copies of the student’s (and spouse’s) W2s must be submitted by all students.
-If applicable, students need to submit documentation of Food Stamps, Social Security, Child Support Paid or Received.
-Students must submit a signed copy of a Puerto Rico, US Territory of foreign income tax form.
+If applicable, students need to submit Social Security documentation, Child Support Paid or Received and/or a signed copy of a Puerto Rico, US Territory of foreign income tax form.

 Master's Program Federal Loans Only

 For students who have not applied for institutional aid but are applying for federal loans are not automatically verified.
-PTS only verifies the FAFSAs that are selected for verification by the federal government's Central Processing System and exhibits conflicting information.
+PTS may verify the FAFSAs that are selected for verification by the federal government's Central Processing System and/or exhibit conflicting information.
 The PTS Financial Aid Office will mail instructions to those students who have been selected.

 Doctoral Program Institutional Aid

-For Doctor of Ministry students, PTS only verifies the FAFSAs that are selected for verification by the federal government's Central Processing System and exhibits conflicting information.
+For Doctor of Ministry students, PTS may verify the FAFSAs that are selected for verification by the federal government's Central Processing System and/or exhibit conflicting information.
 The PTS Financial Aid Office will mail instructions to those students who have been selected.

 IDR vs Tax Transcript